How to Finish Drywall Butt Joints

 When drywall is butted together, it's usually to patch a hole or irregular space in the middle of a sheet.
 In these cases, the paper edges of the drywall will often be slightly jagged or torn.

-To correct for this, use a sharp drywall knife to trim any ruffled or torn paper on both sides of the butt joint.
+To correct for this, use a sharp utility knife to trim any ruffled or torn paper on both sides of the butt joint.
 Cut cleanly to form a V shape between the two pieces.
 Make sure the blade is sharp to get a clean cut along the entire length of the paper.

 If you have several butt joint to finish, it's best to do them all before going on to finish any inside drywall corners at ceilings and adjacent walls, otherwise it can be difficult to blend the two different types of seams together.